Magnetization profiles at the upper critical dimension as solutions of the integer Yamabe problem: The Yamabe equation

 In order to introduce a geometric interpretation of the critical magnetization profile, we notice that it is possible to re-write the saddle-point equation in a convenient form.
 Since the scaling dimension of the order parameter field is $\Delta_{\phi}=\frac{d-2}2$, we introduce a function $\gamma(\mathbf{x})$ which acts as a point-dependent scale.
 We then write

 where $\alpha$ is a constant, to be fixed.

-The main point of this Section, as well as the main result of the paper, is that the solution $m(\mathbf{x})$ of the saddle-point equation \eqref{saddle_point}, once rescaled as in \eqref{reshape}, can be written as
+The main point of this section, as well as the main result of the paper, is that the solution $m(\mathbf{x})$ of the saddle-point equation \eqref{saddle_point}, once rescaled as in \eqref{reshape}, can be written as

-where $\alpha$ in \eqref{reshape} is chosen to be $\alpha=g^{(2-d)/4}$ so that the r.h.s. has the correct coefficient to obtain what is known as the Yamabe equation.
-Eq. \eqref{YAM} can be also recast in the form
+where $\alpha$ in \eqref{reshape} is chosen to be $\alpha=g^{(2-d)/4}$ so that the right-hand side has the correct coefficient to obtain what is known as the Yamabe equation.
+Equation \eqref{YAM} can be also recast in the form

 The Yamabe equation has the geometric interpretation of a constraint on the curvature of a manifold.
 This equation can be viewed as a special case of the more general {\it fractional} Yamabe equation, which contains a fractional Laplacian, allowing it to describe theories with nonvanishing anomalous dimension as done in \cite{gori}.
 In the following, whenever we mention the Yamabe equation, we are referring to the integer one, with standard Laplacian, as first introduced in \cite{Yamabe1960} .